Be Part of Aging Wisely Everett

 Physical Activity Classes

-The Everett Older Adult Health Program offers a variety of physical activity classes created just for older adults:
+The Aging Wisely Everett Program offers a variety of physical activity classes created just for older adults:

 - Low-Impact Aerobic Exercise: Go at your own pace in this high-energy class.
 Whether you are already active or don't exercise at all, this class has something for you.